Frequently Asked Questions

 Hospice Society volunteers have excellent listening skills and receive training in group facilitation and/or one-to-one support that enables them to provide companionship and support to clients and families in their homes, in hospital, or wherever the client calls home.
 Support is additionally offered through programs at the Chilliwack Hospice Society office.

 Hospice Society volunteers complete a confidentiality agreement and undergo a RCMP criminal record check.

 Does it cost anything to take the training?

 Yes — $125 to offset administrative costs.

 Yes.
-All volunteers working for Chilliwack Hospice Society must take our training.
-By doing so the trainee becomes familiar with the organization and Hospice staff have an opportunity to get to know the volunteer, thus allowing for ease of placement within the programs and services.
+All volunteers working for Chilliwack Hospice Society must take our Basic Hospice Training.
+By doing so the trainee becomes familiar with the organization and Hospice Society staff have an opportunity to get to know the volunteer, thus allowing for ease of placement within the programs and services.